priyansh19/Suggestion_Mining_Using_Twitter_Data/Pre-Requisites.md

 Here is the Link from wher i took help in creating the web API of Twitter for text analysis..
 [Link](http://socialmedia-class.org/twittertutorial.html)

+After creating the Application to connect with :

+you will have 4 secret access keys.
+Enter them in the keys section of the code to run your program.